AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 }
 ```

-When using Flux as return type, we can control backpressure, stream cancellation and implement more complex features like pagination.
+When using a `Flux` as the return type, we can control backpressure, stream cancellation and implement more complex features like pagination.

 > **Transaction Leaking Concerns**
 >